rocket-pool/old.docs.rocketpool.net/src/guides/node/cli-intro.md

-   logs, l                    View the Rocket Pool service logs stats, a                   View the Rocket Pool service stats version, v                 View the Rocket Pool service version information install-update-tracker, d  Install the update tracker that provides the available system update count to the metrics dashboard
+   logs, l                    View the Rocket Pool service logs stats, a                   View the Rocket Pool service stats version, v                 View the Rocket Pool service version information prune-eth1, n              Shuts down the main ETH1 client and prunes its database, freeing up disk space, then restarts it when it's done. install-update-tracker, d  Install the update tracker that provides the available system update count to the metrics dashboard resync-eth1                Deletes the main ETH1 client's chain data and resyncs it from scratch.
+Only use this as a last resort! resync-eth2                Deletes the ETH2 client's chain data and resyncs it from scratch.
+Only use this as a last resort!

 GLOBAL OPTIONS:
    --compose-file value, -f value  Optional compose files to override the standard Rocket Pool docker-compose.yml; this flag may be defined multiple times